YasirHasn9/github-user-card/README.md

-# Module Project: Component Lifecycle Methods - React Github User Card

-This project allows you to practice the concepts and techniques learned in this module and apply them in a concrete project.
-This module explored lifecycle methods in class components.
-In your project you will demonstrate proficiency of these concepts by recreating the Github User Card project, but as a React application this time.
+This project explored lifecycle methods in class components.
+In this project, I create the Github User Card project.

-## Introduction

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this project.**

-### Commits

-Commit your code regularly and meaningfully.
-This helps you and any collaborators in case you ever need to return to old code for any number of reasons.

-## Instructions

-### Task 1: Project Set Up
+### Project Set Up

 - [ ] Create a forked copy of this project.
 - [ ] Clone your OWN version of the repository in your terminal
 - [ ] Use CRA to create a new React app in this repository
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into main (student's Repository). **Please don't merge your own pull request**
-- [ ] From the home page of your repo, make sure you have your branch selected
-- [ ] Copy the URL and paste it into Canvas

-### Task 2: Minimum Viable Product
+### Minimum Viable Product

 - [ ] Fetch data from the Github API for a Github user
 - [ ] Display the user data on the DOM